stormpath/stormpath-documentation/source/005_auth_n.rst

 Step 2: Map the Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in the :ref:`Account Store Mappings section <asm-operations>` of the reference chapter.
+Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in :ref:`create-asm`.

 Step 3: Access an Account with Google Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^